Administrative Discharges: Fight All The Way

 What can you do?

-- Ensure that you have an attorney who will represent your interests and fight for you.
+- Ensure that you have a military attorney who will represent your interests and fight for you.
 Make sure it is someone who knows the process and will prioritize your case.

 - Prepare, prepare, prepare.
-Find your career folder or create one.
-Look-up old friends, colleagues, and leaders who know and like you.
+Find your career folder/file, update it, or create one.
+Look up old friends, colleagues, and leaders who know and like you.
 Prepare to share all of this with your lawyer in order to prepare a smart and thorough response to your proposed separation.

 - Understand the process.
 Depending on your years of service, the type of administrative separation, the reasons for separation, and the characterization of service sought, you may be entitled to a board.
 This means that a panel of impartial officers and NCOs will review your file in a setting similar to a trial.
 They will hear what your command says, but they will also listen to what you have to say.
 Your chances of keeping your job increase if you have a board.